keithalewis/lac/README.md

 preloaded functions that can be used to get a pointer to a C function from a dynamic library.

 The standard C types are also preloaded.
-The `string` type is a pointer type to a null terminated string of characters.
+The `string` type is a `void*` pointer type to a null terminated string of characters.

 The parentheses are not required since `dlsym` knows it needs two